T.H.U.N.D.E.R. Agents: Fictional team history

 With the threat of the Subterraneans ended, new villains appeared in the original series.
 Issue #9 introduced S.P.I.D.E.R.
 (Secret People's International Directorate for Extralegal Revenue), the main villains for the rest of the series.
-Other menaces included the Iron Maiden, an armored mastermind (introduced in the first issue as a possible love interest for Dynamo) who worked for the Subterraneans; Andor, a fast-healing telekinetic superhuman created by the Subterraneans who was introduced in Dynamo #1; along with Red Star (Communist menace) and others.
+Other menaces included the Iron Maiden, an armored mastermind (introduced in issue #1 as a possible love interest for Dynamo) who worked for the Subterraneans; Andor, a fast-healing telekinetic superhuman created by the Subterraneans who was introduced in Dynamo #1; along with Red Star (a Communist menace) and others.

 In the 2010 DC Comics series, S.P.I.D.E.R. kidnaps the Raven and kills Dynamo and Lightning.
-New versions of Lightning and Dynamo are recruited, and the original NoMan, who had left the team because he was losing his humanity, was replaced.
+New versions of Lightning and Dynamo are recruited, and the original No-Man, who had left the team because he was losing his humanity, was replaced.
 By this time, a number of people had been behind the costume of each T.H.U.N.D.E.R.
 Agent, since the devices that gave them their powers are eventually fatal.

 Also introduced are T.H.U.N.D.E.R.'s recruiters, field agent Colleen Franklin and salesman Toby Heston.
 In the assault on S.P.I.D.E.R. to rescue the Raven, Toby is revealed as the brother of S.P.I.D.E.R.'s new leader, given a false personality to infiltrate T.H.U.N.D.E.R.
-When he attempts to use the Menthor helmet to gain the Raven's secrets however, he regains the "Toby" personality, similar to the effect it had on Janus.
+When he attempts to use the Menthor helmet to gain the Raven's secrets however, he regains the "Toby" personality, similar to the effect that it had on Janus.

 Colleen is revealed to be the daughter of Len Brown, the original Dynamo and the Iron Maiden.
 They live quietly in Sydney, Australia, but the T.H.U.N.D.E.R.
-Squad raid their home and captured the family.
+Squad raid their home and capture the family.
 Brown wears the Dynamo belt one last time in exchange for his daughter and the Iron Maiden's life and apparently dies during the mission.
 The Iron Maiden escapes T.H.U.N.D.E.R.'s custody, leaving Colleen to be raised by T.H.U.N.D.E.R.
 Years later, Colleen tracks down the Iron Maiden and after extracting information from her with the help of Toby Heston, leaves her to be killed by the daughter of one of her former victims.

-Soon, the Subterraneans, defeated back in the early 70s, start an uprising led by Demo.
-It was the existence of the Subterraneans that lead to the establishment of the Higher United Nations and T.H.U.N.D.E.R.
+Soon the Subterraneans, who were defeated back in the early 1970s, start an uprising led by Demo.
+It was the existence of the Subterraneans that led to the establishment of the Higher United Nations and T.H.U.N.D.E.R.
 The new Dynamo is killed and a new Raven is introduced.
 In a backup series, a new UNDERSEA Agent is introduced.